Home page, questions, and responses

 -

-Module Launcher: You can launch other Platform modules and any 1E Solutions that are included with your license.
+Module launcher: You can launch other Platform modules and any Solutions that are included with your license.

 -

-User Profile: Click this to switch between light and dark mode, see the Platform version, or log out.
+User profile: Click this to switch between light and dark mode, manage your exports, check your Platform version, or log out.

-The ability to run Instructions is controlled by Role-Based Access Control (RBAC).
-Refer to Permissions.
+The ability to run instructions is controlled by Role-Based Access Control (RBAC).
+For more information refer to Permissions.

 -